XGBoost4J-Spark Tutorial

 A data scientist produces an ML model and hands it over to an engineering team for deployment in a production environment.
 Reversely, a trained model may be used by data scientists, for example as a baseline, across the process of data exploration.
 So it’s important to support model persistence to make the models available across usage scenarios and programming languages.

-XGBoost4j-Spark supports saving and loading XGBoostClassifier/XGBoostClassificationModel and XGBoostRegressor/XGBoostRegressionModel.
+XGBoost4j-Spark supports saving and loading XGBoostClassifier/XGBoostClassificationModel and XGBoostRegressor/XGBoostRegressionModel and XGBoostRanker/XGBoostRankerModel to/from file system.
 It also supports saving and loading a ML pipeline which includes these estimators and models.

 We can save the XGBoostClassificationModel to file system: